 Although a child may be of the recommended age to ride a particular size ATV, not all youngsters have the strength, skills or judgment needed to operate an ATV.
-You should supervise your youngster's operation of the ATV at all times and should allow continued use only if a responsible adult familiar with the operation of that vehicle, your youngster must be able to reach the handholds and place feet on footrests from a seated position in the designated passenger's seat, and wear all protective gear.
+You should supervise your youngster's operation of the ATV at all times and should allow continued use only if you determine that your youngster has the ability and judgment to operate the ATV safely.

 Do not permit your youngster to operate a twoup vehicle.
-If you permit your youngster to be a passenger on a two-up vehicle, operated by operate this ATV
+If you permit your youngster to be a passenger on a two-up vehicle, operated by a responsible adult familiar with the operation of that vehicle, your youngster must be able to reach the handholds and place feet on footrests from a seated position in the designated passenger's seat, and wear all protective gear.